matthew-brett/barts-setup/barts_setup.md

 ## Service starts

-* on IPAD, Switcher Studio — turn off welcome panel.
+* On IPAD, Switcher Studio — turn off welcome panel.
 * Enjoy the ride.

 ## Service ends

-* When clergy have gone out of shot, turn on Thank You panel.
+* When clergy have gone out of shot, after a little while, turn on Thank You panel.
-* When organ done playing, switch to end video.
+* When organ voluntary has finished, switch to end video.
 Turn off USB sound.
 * Turn off projector.
 * When end video done, turn off stream with red button to top left of Switcher Studio interface on IPAD.